Gina Owens Memorial Prize

 The Gina Owens Memorial Prize for the sharpest, wittiest argument is presented annually at the Debating Matters National Final to the individual who shows the clearest grasp of his/her arguments and expresses them with passion, warmth and humour.

 Gina graduated with a degree in philosophy from the University of Sussex in 1973, and with a primary Post Graduate Certificate in Education (PGCE) from the University of London’s Institute of Education in 1975.
 She taught across the primary-age range in inner city schools in London, Cardiff and Manchester, including working as a peripatetic teacher to the children of Travellers at Battersea City Farm, London.
 In 2000, she moved away from the classroom to work as a senior lecturer in primary mathematics at Bath Spa University College.
 In recent years, Gina contributed to the Times Educational Supplement as an agony aunt for newly qualified teachers.
 She had a special interest in education in Japan, and contributed a chapter to ‘Cultural Difference, Media Memories: Anglo-American Images of Japan’ (Cassell, 1997).
-Gina also contributed to the work of the Institute of Ideas (IoI).
+Gina also contributed to the work of the Academy of Ideas (IoI).

 Gina always spoke her mind.
 She made sure that educational orthodoxies were never simply nodded through but were questioned, examined, debated.
 She wrote about how the bureaucratisation of education was detracting teachers from the ‘satisfying challenges of teaching’, and impeding the ‘dynamic and inspirational relation that children and teachers have to their material and to each other’.
 She was a warm but firm teacher, and knew that children sometimes needed cuddles and at other times a firm restraining hand.
 She felt that official restrictions on how teachers related to their children undermined pupil-teacher relationships.
 Gina had a very special warmth, and it was this that made her such an exceptional teacher and mentor to so many people.
 She brought imagination, creativity and integrity to her teaching, and to political debate.
 She could always see, and bring out, the best in the many children and students she taught – while also being able to recognise their flaws and shortcomings.